-Safeguarding reviews and audits
+Safeguarding consultancy, reviews and audits

-- broker access to accredited lead reviewers
+- Broker access to Learning Together accredited lead reviewers

-SCIE’s Learning Together model
+SCIE’s Learning Together Model

 SCIE’s Learning Together model is one of the most developed and tested systems-approach models available.
 This collaborative methodology aims to gain a deeper understanding of current local practice and cultivate an open, learning culture.
 Each review is bespoke, designed to fit your needs, the case(s) and circumstances.